zindzigriffin/agency-circuit-evaluator/README.md

 The analysis showed perfect linear separability.
 The AI does not see a gray area.
 It categorizes professional identity into two distinct mathematical states as shown in the visualization below:

 ## Why This Matters
-If I can mathematically identify the tipping point where a professional flips from momentum to decay I can build Predictive Mentorship Systems.
+If I can mathematically identify the tipping point where a professional flips from momentum to decay I can build predictive mentorship systems.

 Instead of waiting for a project to fail an AI could monitor the Agency Circuit and automatically alert a mentor to step in.
 This research bridges the gap between AI mathematical precision and the human empathy required to keep professionals on track.